Reversible Coalescing-Fragmentating Wasserstein Dynamics on the Real Line: Introduction and Statement of main results

 \subsection{Rigorous statement of main results}

-We will present now our main result in a rigorous fashion in terms of the measure valued process $\mu_{\cdot}$ assuming values in the set $ \Pp_2(\R)$ of Borel probability measures on the real line with finite second moment, i.e. We equip $\Pp_2(\R)$ with the topology $w_2$ of weak convergence under uniform bounded second moment condition, i.e.
+We will present now our main result in a rigorous fashion in terms of the measure valued process $\mu_{\cdot}$ assuming values in the set $ \Pp_2(\R)$ of Borel probability measures on the real line with finite second moment and equip it with $2$-Wasserstein distance $d_{\cW}$ (see~\eqref{equ_wasserstein_distance} for the precise definition of $d_{\cW}$).

-The free parameter of the model is given in terms of some $\eta \in \Pp(\R)$, or equivalently by the choice of $\xi= g_\eta$, where for $\rho \in \Pp(\R)$ we denote by $g_\rho$ its right continuous quantile function, i.e
+The free parameter of the model is given in terms of some $\eta \in \Pp_2(\R)$, or equivalently by the choice of $\xi= g_\eta$, where for $\rho \in \Pp_2(\R)$ we denote by $g_\rho$ its right continuous quantile function, i.e

-Given $\eta \in \Pp(\R)$ we introduce the set of all monotone transformations of $\eta$, i.e.
+Given $\eta \in \Pp_2(\R)$ we introduce the set of all monotone transformations of $\eta$, i.e.

 which is a $w_2$-closed subset of $\Pp_2(\R)$.
 Finally, we write

 for the subset of purely countably atomic probability measures on $\R$, and for $\rho \in \Pp_2^a (\R)$ we set